-First trimester bleeding is just one of the things about the first trimester than can make this trimester more difficult than the others.
-Vaginal bleeding during pregnancy is never comfortable to experience, but in the first trimester it can be especially daunting for new mothers who fear that their pregnancies may not have the outcome that they hope and pray for.
+First trimester bleeding is just one of the things that can make this trimester more difficult than the others.
+Vaginal bleeding during pregnancy is never comfortable to experience.
+In the first trimester it can be especially daunting for new mothers who fear that their pregnancies may not have the outcome that they hope and pray for.

 There is good news.
 You are not alone.
 Spotting or light bleeding in the first trimester occurs in about 25% of all pregnancies and often turns out to be harmless.